Host: Rob Miles, Senior Vice President, Wells Fargo Private Bank

 Hi, Rob.
 Thanks for having me.

-Brian, the Fed raised interest rates at its December 14, 2016, meeting and also provided forward guidance for three changes in its policy rates this year.
-Given this projection, it's safe to say that we are entering a phase of the economic recovery where interest rates are rising.
-Brian, what impacts are investors likely to see in this rising interest rate environment?
+Brian, we are entering a phase of the economic recovery where interest rates are rising.
+What impacts are investors likely to see in this rising interest rate environment?

 We believe rising interest rates can have a direct impact on three important financial areas: investment portfolios, credit portfolios, and liquidity needs.
 Let's focus on credit and liquidity needs because we know that many investors utilize leverage as a tool to help them manage and reach their financial goals.
 And, clearly, the outlook for interest rates may impact how investors use credit to address these goals.

 Brian, all very true — and we've also seen that investors use leverage to help address a variety of financial goals, such as optimizing cash flow, increasing tax efficiencies, maybe financing purchases, and managing investment allocations — and, for many, realizing their wealth planning goals.
 Given the changing interest rate environment, what are some themes you discuss with your clients?